tperry2x-uk/OpenXTalk-Community-DPE/docs/specs/lcb-type-naming.md

 ## Introduction

-The Builder standard library introduces a large number of types.
+Extension Builder standard library introduces a large number of types.
 These types require a consistent naming convention, in order to clearly indicate where the types come from and what they are intended to be used for.